colynb/gulp-data/README.md

 Many plugins, such as ```gulp-swig``` or ```gulp-jade``` allow for JSON data to be passed via their respective options parameter.
 However, frequently what you want is the ability to dynamically set the data based off the file name or some other attribute of the file.
 Without using another plugin, this becomes problematic - as the number of ways of getting at data (via JSON files, front-matter, data bases, etc) increases, the more plugin authors have to update their APIs to support these sources.
 The ```gulp-data``` plugin aims to standardize a method that is generic enough to encapsulate these data sources into a single ```data``` property attached to the file object.
 It's really up to you as to where your data comes from, a JSON file, from a front-matter section of the file, or even a database, ```gulp-data``` doesn't really care.

+However, for this to be effective, I'm asking plugin devs that receive data through the options parameter to make a small change to additionally accept this data through the ```file.data``` property.
+(See below)

 ## Usage

 First, install `gulp-data` as a development dependency: